'Sarah', Selwyn College, Cambridge, 25 Oct 2020

 Date added: 16/11/2020

-The YouTube recording of the whole service may be viewed here.
+The YouTube recording of the whole service may be viewed here and my sermon begins at 46 mins.

 Many thanks for this invitation to preach in the college where I was a postgraduate, 41 years ago.
 It a joy to be here and to hear the choir sing the world premiere of Tristan Latchford’s extraordinary anthem, Sarah.